RealTimeLogic/SharkTrustX/README.md

    }
 }
 ```
-Save the changes and start the Mako Server as as user 'root'
+Save the changes and start the Mako Server as user 'root'

 ```console
 mako